 World War II Service

 In WWII, Forrestal’s public service expanded, with vital U.S. government roles showcasing his dedication to the nation’s cause.
-He was the Under Secretary of the Navy, overseeing U.S. Navy’s growth, contributing greatly to the war effort.
+He was the Under Secretary of the Navy, overseeing the U.S. Navy’s growth and contributing greatly to the war effort.
 However, his influence and leadership abilities soon led to his appointment as the Secretary of the Navy by President Franklin D. Roosevelt.
 In this pivotal role, Forrestal played a crucial part in the expansion and modernization of the U.S. Navy during a time of immense global conflict.

 As Secretary of the Navy, Forrestal’s responsibilities extended far beyond mere administrative tasks.
 He became instrumental in shaping the Navy’s strategic direction, procurement efforts, and wartime policies.
 Under his guidance, the Navy underwent significant transformations, with a focus on enhancing its capabilities and readiness.
 Forrestal’s leadership not only ensured that the Navy could effectively contribute to the Allied victory but also left a lasting legacy of a modernized and formidable naval force.
 His World War II service exemplified his unwavering commitment to public service and his invaluable contributions to the defense and security of the United States during one of its most challenging periods in history.